Brotherhood of Sleeping Car Porters: The Pullman Company

 In the 1920s and 1930s the Pullman Company was one of the largest single employers of black people and had created an image for itself of enlightened benevolence via financial support for black churches, newspapers, and other organizations.
 It also paid many porters well enough to have a middle-income lifestyle and prominence within their own communities.

 Working for the Pullman Company was, however, less glamorous than the image the company promoted.
 Porters depended on tips for much of their income and thus on the generosity of white passengers who often referred to all porters as "George", the first name of George Pullman, the company's founder (see also Society for the Prevention of Calling Sleeping Car Porters "George").
 The company required porters to travel 11,000 miles, nearly 400 hours, per month to earn a basic wage.
 In 1934, porters on regular assignments worked an average of over 73 hours per week and earned 27.8 cents an hour while workers in manufacturing jobs averaged under 37 hours per week and earned an average of 54.8 cents per hour.
 They spent roughly ten percent of their time in unpaid "preparatory" and "terminal" set-up and clean-up duties, and they had to pay for their food, lodging, and uniforms, which could consume up to half of their wages.
 They were also charged whenever their passengers stole a towel or a water pitcher.
 Porters could ride at half fare on their days off—but not on Pullman coaches.
 They were not eligible for promotion to conductor, a job reserved for whites, despite frequently performing some of the conductor duties.
+Pullman hired exclusively black men as porters, stating that formerly enslaved black people were "trained as a race by years of personal service in various capacities, and by nature adapted faithfully to perform their duties under circumstances which necessitate unfailing good nature, solicitude, and faithfulness."

 The company had squelched any efforts they made to organize during the first decades of the 20th century by isolating or firing union leaders.
 Like many other large companies of the time, the company employed spies to keep tabs on their employees; in extreme cases, company agents assaulted union organizers.

 When 500 porters met in Harlem on August 25, 1925, they decided to make another effort to organize.
 During this meeting, they secretly launched their campaign, choosing Randolph, not employed by Pullman and thus beyond retaliation, to lead the effort.
 The union chose a motto to sum up their resentment over the working conditions: "Fight or Be Slaves".